grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 She was just beginning to believe the _Grackle_ may have gone for the bait and followed the _Gnat_ when she heard a muffled thump and crunching wood coming from some distance behind.
 The sounds bounced over the thatched roofs of the huts.
 Through her binoculars she saw long boards, clumps of thatch, and huge splinters shooting up into the air.
 Every few seconds, another hollow thump and crunch, followed by more splintering wood.

 The thumps came faster, flowing together until the detritus of the huts was being blasted into the air in a long continuous stream of pulverized wood and straw.
-The ram of the _Grackle_ was being used to plow a direct route through, as though the ramshackle homes were nothing but so much snow needing to be cleared from the central artery of some Northern city.
+The ram of the _Grackle_ was being used to plow a direct route through, as though the ramshackle homes were nothing but so much snow needing to be cleared from the central artery of some northern city.
 A path of monstrous destruction, moving rapidly towards the _Prospect_.

 "Sir Piero, that sub that was after us?
 They are coming this way," said Percy.
 "Is there any chance we can move faster through here?"

-Sir Piero looked behind him and saw the rampaging destruction headed towards them.
+Sir Piero looked behind him and saw the rampage headed toward them.

 "Sorry, Captain Percy, I am not destroying my neighbors' homes for the sake of your boat."